Optimal stopping under adverse nonlinear expectation and related games: Proof of Theorem 3.4

-\subsection{Existence of the Value}
+\subsection{Existence of the value}

 The aim of this subsection is to show that the upper value function $Y$ coincides with the lower one, denoted by $Z$ below.
-As mentioned in the Introduction, there is an obstruction to directly proving the dynamic programming principle for $Z$ in continuous time; namely, we are unable to perform measurable selections on the set of stopping times in the absence of a reference measure.
-This is related to the measurability problems that are well-known in the literature; see, e.g., \cite{FlemingSouganidis.89}.
+As mentioned in the \hyperref[seintro]{Introduction}, there is an obstruction to directly proving the dynamic programming principle for $Z$ in continuous time; namely, we are unable to perform measurable selections on the set of stopping times in the absence of a reference measure.
+This is related to the measurability problems that are well known in the literature; see, for example, \cite{FlemingSouganidis89}.
 In the following lemma, we consider the discrete setting and prove simultaneously the dynamic programming for the lower value and that it coincides with the upper value.

-\begin{lemma} Let $\T=\{t_0,t_1,\dots,t_n\}$, where $n\in\N$ and $t_0<\dots <t_n=T$, define the lower value function
+\begin{lemma} Let $\T=\{t_0,t_1,\ldots,t_n\}$, where $n\in\N$ and $t_0<\cdots <t_n=T$, define the lower value function

-and recall the upper value function $Y$ introduced in Remark~\ref{rk:optimalDiscrete}.
-For any $j=0,\dots,n$, we have
+and recall the upper value function $Y$ introduced in Remark~\ref {rkoptimalDiscrete}.
+For any $j=0,\ldots,n$, we have

 and